Drithyl/Mr.-Hound/README.md

 The token that the bot uses to log in to Discord has been hidden.
 The variable can be found in the MrHound.js code file.

+DIRECTORY STRUCTURE

+Node.js has to be installed two directories upwards from where all the files sit.
+This can of course be changed by altering the path of all the 'require' statements in each of the .js files.
+The starting point of those statements is the MrHound.js file, taken as the root.

 KNOWN BUGS:

 - It seems that when the characters have progressed enough that their stats get fairly large, something messes up with the save files, likely to do with NaN values and such.
 I never got around to fixing it since the interest for the arena had already faded and I had already decided to shut down the development.